What to expect at a Judicial Pre-trial Meeting

 If your case proceeds to a preliminary inquiry and/or trial, the judge involved in your judicial pre-trial will not preside over the continuing proceedings.

-Judicial pre-trials are an important step in the criminal process.
-Judicial pre-trials give you the opportunity to negotiate the best resolution for your case.
+Moreover, judicial pre-trials are an important step in the criminal process.
+In addition, Judicial pre-trials give you the opportunity to negotiate the best resolution for your case.
 If you are facing criminal charges, contact our office to schedule a free consultation.
 Our experienced criminal lawyers are here to provide you with legal advice and represent you in a judicial pre-trial.

 You can reach our office at 905-366-0202 or contact us through our website here to discuss your situation in more detail.